Kelis Turns Up The Sass In Low-Cut Top While Applying Lipgloss

 “The fit, the curls.
 UGH we stan,” a fifth follower commented.

-Recently, Kelis shared some sultry snaps of her on holiday in a leopard bikini, which The Inquisitr reported.
+Recently, Kelis shared some sultry snaps of her on vacation in a leopard bikini, which The Inquisitr reported.

 Kelis turned 40-years-old in August and proves to be living her best life always.
 Fans took to social media on her big day to express how much the “Trick Me” singer meant to them, per The Inquisitr.